sumatrapdfreader/sumatrapdf/mupdf/docs/src/mutool-object-pdf-document.rst

 .. method:: hasUnsavedChanges()

-    Returns *true* if the document has been saved since it was last opened or saved.
+    Returns *true* if the document has been changed since it was last opened or saved.

     :return: `Boolean`.